-The College of Engineering was awarded an Athena SWAN Bronze Award in October 2016.
+Engineering was awarded an Athena SWAN Silver Award in October 2019.

-Winning the award acknowledges that the College of Engineering ‘recognises a solid foundation for eliminating gender bias and developing an inclusive culture that values all staff’ according to Athena SWAN guidelines.
+Winning the award acknowledges that Swansea Engineering ‘recognises a solid foundation for eliminating gender bias and developing an inclusive culture that values all staff’ according to Athena SWAN guidelines.